Visions

 We believe renewed understanding of our shared past is vital to our future.
 We draw inspiration from Thomas Paine’s The American Crisis.
 At a desperate time in our Revolution, he called on Americans to face the nation’s challenges together.
 “Tyranny, like hell,” he wrote, “is not easily conquered; yet we have this consolation with us, that the harder the conflict, the more glorious the triumph.”
 Our aim is to address the crisis of our time with that determined spirit, encourage interest in our rich history, and renew commitment to our highest ideals.

 The American Crisis is an independent publication of The Foundation of American Ideals.
 We publish new essays and articles weekly, including feature articles and shorter pieces in our departments — Commentary, People, Events, Ideas, Places, How We Know, Visions, News, Reviews, and From the Editor.
-You can find all of our articles and essays in the Archive.
+You can find all of our articles and essays in the Archive — just scroll left or right through the carousel.

 Join Us